xet55/XetsScripts/README.md

 # XetsScripts
-All of my public scripts.
+All of my scripts, that are open to the public xet#5336